Four Barbarians: Etymology

-These Four Barbarians directionally comprised Yí 夷 to the east of China, Mán 蠻 in the south, Róng 戎 in the west, and Dí 狄 in the north.
-Unlike the English language with one general word barbarian meaning "uncultured or uncivilized peoples", Chinese had many specific exonyms for foreigners.
-Scholars such as Herrlee Glessner Creel agree that Yí, Mán, Róng, and Dí were originally the Chinese names of particular ethnic groups or tribes.
-During the Spring and Autumn period (771–476 BC), these four exonyms were expanded into "general designations referring to the barbarian tribes".
-The Russian anthropologist Mikhail Kryukov concluded.
+The Four Barbarians were the Yi to the east of China, Man in the south, Rong in the west, and Di in the north.
+Scholars such as Herrlee Glessner Creel argue that Yi, Man, Rong, and Di were originally Chinese names of particular ethnic groups or tribes.
+During the Spring and Autumn period (771–476 BC), these four exonyms were expanded into "general designations referring to the barbarian tribes" in a given cardinal direction.
+For example, "Yi" became "Dongyi", literally meaning "East(ern) Yi".
+The Russian anthropologist Mikhail Kryukov concludes: